gyrdbr/oslo-city-bike-station-list/README.md

 ##### Troubleshooting
-If you have a problem staring the project, make sure that you are using nvm version 10.9.0 or later.
+If you have a problem staring the project, make sure that you are using node version 10.9.0 or later.

 ```
 $ nvm use v10.9.0